-The mineral resource figures referred to in the 2017 PEA, this AIF and the documents incorporated herein by reference have been determined and valued based on assumed future prices, cut-off grades and operating costs.
-However, until mineral deposits are actually mined and processed, any mineral resources must be considered as estimates only.
-Fresnillo prepares its own internal resources estimates annually in respect of the Juanicipio Project and such estimates may be materially different from those relied upon by the Company.
+The Mineral Resource figures referred to in the 2017 PEA, this AIF and the documents incorporated herein by reference have been determined and valued based on assumed future prices, cut-off grades and operating costs.
+However, until mineral deposits are actually mined and processed, any Mineral Resources must be considered as estimates only.
+Fresnillo prepares its own internal Mineral Resource estimates annually in respect of the Juanicipio Project and such estimates may be materially different than those relied upon by the Company.
 Any such estimates are expressions of judgment based on knowledge, mining experience, analysis of drilling results and industry practices.
 Estimates can be imprecise and depend upon geological interpretation and statistical inferences drawn from drilling and sampling analysis, which may prove to be unreliable.
 In addition, the grade and/or quantity of precious metals ultimately recovered may differ from that indicated by drilling results.
 There can be no assurance that precious and base metals recovered in small-scale tests will be duplicated in large-scale tests under on-site conditions or in production scale.
-The grade of the reported mineral resource estimates are uncertain in nature and it is uncertain whether further technical studies will result in an upgrade to them.
+The grade of the reported Mineral Resource estimates are uncertain in nature and it is uncertain whether further technical studies will result in an upgrade to them.
 Further drilling on the mineralized zones is required to complement the current bulk sample and add confidence in the continuity of mineralized zones in comparison to the current block model.
-Any material change in the quantity of mineralization, grade or mineralization to waste ratio or extended declines in market prices for silver and precious metals may render portions of the Company's mineralization uneconomic and result in reduced reported mineralization.
+Any material change in the quantity of mineralization, grade or mineralization to waste ratio or extended declines in market prices for silver and to a lesser extent prices for gold, zinc, lead and copper, may render portions of the Company's mineralization uneconomic and result in reduced reported mineralization.
 Any material reductions in estimates of mineralization, or of the Company's ability to extract this mineralization, could have a material adverse effect on the Company's results of operations or financial condition.